Mood is required for this one – Lights out… Headphones on… It’s time for some horror.

 Reficul 666 is listed as being in early access and indeed many of these issues could be developed and improved if early access goes well.
 The issue here is that Reficul 666 is a repackaging of an earlier effort called Reficul VR which was effectively the same game published back in 2018.
 There have been some improvements since then, but they are minor and cosmetic.

-The core design and mechanics of the game are pretty much the same and it lacks depth.
+Peek at the core design and mechanics of the gamed and they are pretty much the same and it lacks depth.
 It needs a clear outline of what it hopes to become and a developer log that tracks progress to have confidence to part with what is a relatively high price for the current available material.

 It’s Not All Bad